- How do national holidays work in Japan?

 In Japan, we have 16 annual national holidays and each of them has its own special meaning, origin and customs.
 Many people have the day off and spend the holiday going out with their family, joining special events, or just relaxing at home.
 Learning about national holidays in Japan helps you to understand its culture and plan your Japan trip more efficiently.
 In this article, we will give you an overview of each national holiday in Japan!

 New Year’s Day in Japan

 Osechi and Ozoni are traditional New Year’s dishes in Japan.
-Osechi usually comes in box full of small dishes and each ingredients and foods have a meaning and wish.
+Osechi usually comes in a box full of small dishes and each ingredient and food have a meaning and wish.
 For example, Kombu means joy and Kazunoko (herring roe) has a wish to be gifted with many kids.
 Ozoni is Mochi soup and depending on the area, the ingredients and based soup are different.
 On New Year’s Eve, it is a tradition to eat soba noodles at home.